eggsampler/acme/README.md

 ## About

-`eggsampler/acme` is a Go client library implementation for [ACME v2 revision 10](https://tools.ietf.org/html/draft-ietf-acme-acme-10), specifically for use with the [Let's Encrypt](https://letsencrypt.org/) service.
+`eggsampler/acme` is a Go client library implementation for [ACME](https://datatracker.ietf.org/doc/draft-ietf-acme-acme/), specifically for use with the [Let's Encrypt](https://letsencrypt.org/) service.

 The library is designed to provide a wrapper over exposed directory endpoints and provide objects in easy to use structures.